-These are all of the things I want to buy when I save up some money for travel.
-They are all either dream items for traveling that I want, or things that I need, but expensive versions of them.
-That, or they are some things I want, but just can’t justify buying right now.
+These are all good gift ideas for travelers based on lots of the things that are essential for my travels or what I want to buy when I save up some money for more trips.
+They are all either dream items for traveling that I want or things that I need as a solo traveler, but expensive versions of them.
+That, or they are some things I want but just can’t justify buying right now.

 Solar Powered Battery Backup – $25

 I have a really bad habit of letting my phone die when I’m wandering around a city.
 I’ll even burn through a backup battery early in the day.
 For those days that I’m out the door by 8:00 am and not coming back until bedtime, I could use a backup battery charger that I can charge itself.
 There are a few solar-powered battery backups that you can get online.
 I haven’t seen any that charge up too quickly, but even getting enough juice to call an Uber home would be nice.

 I’ve been using my Sea to Summit dry bag in a similar way to this.
 Shout out to Reddit for that travel tip!
 The Scrubba Wash Bag looks exactly like a dry bag, except that it has a scrubbing/washing board built into it.

 The wash bag is also super small so it won’t take up much space in your backpack.
 I assume I can use this to store dirty clothes airtight to keep the laundry odors at bay like I do my Sea to Summit bag.
 If this takes 3 minutes to clean laundry like the site says, then this is the perfect travel tool to help free up more time to go out and travel.
 Just scrub your clothes before bed and hang them up to dry by morning.
 What’s easier…packing 1-2 extra pieces of each type of clothing, or keeping this on hand to wash clothes as needed?
 Exactly.

 This goes for around $50 on Amazon.
 I’ll just use the laundry rooms in my hostels for now.

 Baubax 2.0 Travel Jacket – $180